Hebx/hedera-a2a-agents/BRAND_AND_PITCH.md

 ## 🎤 Pitch Deck Outline

 ### Slide 1: Title
-**InvoiceAI Pro**
-*AI-Powered Autonomous Payment Agents*
+**AgentFlow**
-*Hedera x Google A2A*
+*The Platform for Intelligent Autonomous Agents* *Powered by Hedera x Google A2A*

 ### Slide 2: Problem
-- 500M invoices processed manually
-- 2-3 days average processing time
-- $15K annual cost per company
-- Only 60% fraud detection
+**The Autonomous Agent Infrastructure Gap**
+- Agents need infrastructure to communicate, transact, and negotiate
+- Each use case builds from scratch
+- No standardized protocols across agents
+- Limited intelligence and decision-making

 ### Slide 3: Solution
-- AI analyzes in 5 seconds
-- 95% fraud detection
+**AgentFlow Platform**
+- Multi-protocol support: A2A, AP2, X402
-- Autonomous for small invoices
+- LLM reasoning for intelligent decisions
+- Real blockchain verification on Hedera
-- Human oversight for large
+- Human-in-the-loop for critical choices
+- Works across use cases: invoices, supply chain, DeFi

 ### Slide 4: Demo
 - Live transaction on Hedera